 In general, the sources of drinking water (both tap water and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs, and wells.
 As water travels over the surface of the land or through the ground, it dissolves naturally occurring minerals and, in some cases, radioactive material, and can pick up substances resulting from the presence of animals or from human activities.
 Contaminants that may be present in source water include: microbial contaminants; inorganic contaminants; pesticides and herbicides; organic chemical contaminants; and radioactive contaminants.
 In order to ensure that tap water is safe to drink, the State and the EPA prescribe regulations which limit the amount of certain contaminants in water provided by the public water systems.
-The State Health Department and the FDA's regulations establish limits for contaminants in bottled water, which must provide the same protection for public health.
+The State Department of Health and the F.D.A. enact regulations that establish limits for contaminants in bottled water, which must provide the same protection for public health.